András Fekete-Győr: Member of Parliament

 Although the United for Hungary opposition alliance suffered a catastrophic defeat in the 2022 parliamentary election, Fekete-Győr obtained a mandate via the alliance's national list.
 He was chosen as leader of the newly formed Momentum parliamentary group.
 Fekete-Győr announced, MPs of the party will only take the oath, but will then boycott the rest of the inaugural meeting of the 2022–2026 parliament by walking out.
 Fekete-Győr was replaced as leader of the parliamentary group by the new party president Ferenc Gelencsér in July 2022.

+Following the 2024 European Parliament election, where Momentum failed to win a mandate, Fekete-Győr ran for the leadership of party, but narrowly defeated by Márton Tompos.
+In October 2024 Fekete-Győr was convicted in the third instance by the Metropolitan Court for throwing a smoke bomb in front of police officers during a demonstration in 2018.
+As a result, Fekete-Győr was stripped of his mandate on 25 November 2024, becoming the first member of the national assembly since the end of communism.
+His mandate was taken over by Katalin Cseh.

+In May 2025, Fekete-Győr urged his party the Momentum Movement not to contest in the upcoming 2026 parliamentary election, claiming that it would only result in the dispersion of opposition votes.